San Francisco 49ers fan in coma after assault outside SoFi Stadium, police say

 "Based on (the paramedic's) initial medical assessment, they rushed that victim to Harbor-UCLA Medical Center for emergency medical care," Meeks said, where he "quickly underwent surgery."

+After the victim and another man wearing what is believed to be a Rams jersey shove one another, Butts said, the victim is struck by a punch in the face and falls backward to the ground, where paramedics later found him.

+Authorities have identified a vehicle that may be associated with the suspected attacker and are working to locate its owner, Butts said.

-Meeks said police were not initially made aware of the incident, but were later called by hospital staff who reported that the victim had "injuries consistent with someone who had been physically assaulted."
+Police were not initially made aware of the incident, Meeks said Wednesday, but were later called by hospital staff who reported that the victim had "injuries consistent with someone who had been physically assaulted."

 Inglewood detectives were dispatched to the hospital but were unable to interview the victim as he had already been placed in a medically induced coma, Meeks said.
 Police were told by the attending physician that the man suffered from injuries to the face and upper body, said Meeks.